Katamaze/Leap/README.md

 Obviously I will stop selling my WHMCS modules as soon as Leap takes shape.
 In the meantime if you know me a little, you probably know that last year I have already stopped wasting my time with WHMCS.
 I no longer add new features to my modules, partecipate to whmcs.community, report bug and try WHMCS BETA.
 They don't deserve it.

-Apart from WHMCS, I work a lot with Marketplaces (eg. Amazon, eBay etc.), blockchain, SEO/CMS so I will surely make Leap something more than just a software for hosting providers 😜 In essence I will try to make it a good alternative to things like Magento, Prestashop, WordPress and Joomla.
+Apart from WHMCS, I work a lot with Marketplaces (eg. Amazon, eBay etc.), blockchain, SEO/CMS so I will surely make Leap something more than just a software for hosting providers 😜 In essence I will try to make it a good alternative to things like Magento, Prestashop, WordPress and Joomla... and connect it to Coinbase Trading API.

 # Must-Have Features